pai-nuneza/SymonPracticalExam/README.md

 Client also wants to have role for user login and only admin role can update and deactivate a record.

-But he wants to prioritize the core feature of the web application.
+But the client wants to prioritize the core feature of the web application.

 ## Requirements: